Drywall Taping Mistakes To Avoid – What the Pros Really Think

 Sanding Tips:

-- Use a sanding block or a pole sander to achieve a smooth finish.
+• Use a sanding block or pole sander for even pressure.

 Mistake 7: Improper Joint Finishing